 Mountain bike shoes come in flat and clipless styles.
 Often these shoes benefit from more tread in case you need to get off your bike and walk.
 They’re also compatible with some indoor cycling equipment.
 Flat shoes have no cleats but do have rubber outsoles for better grip on your pedals.
 The lack of cleats makes it easy to get on and off your bike.
 Use flat cycling shoes for casual, trail, or technical riding.

 Clipless mountain bike shoes use a two-bolt cleat system (SPD) that is recessed into the soles to make walking easier.

 Commuter bike shoes present a mix of cycling footwear and casual footwear.
 Think of them as sneakers for bike riding.
 They're great for tooling around town, recreational cycling, and indoor cycling classes.

 Because their soles aren't as stiff as road cycling shoes, you lose some pedaling efficiency and power.
 But if you're looking to ride your bike around town and want to go to some hangouts for a bite or drink, you'll be stylish.

-Get the Best Cycling Shoes from the Best Local Bike Shop
+The Best Cycling Shoes from the Best Bike Shop

-We carry top name cycling shoes from companies like Sidi, Louis Garneau, Shimano, Scott, and Bontrager.
-It’s always tempting to look for the best deals.
-But don’t be fooled by inexpensive mail-order “deals.”
-Keep in mind that fit and cleat placement are critical in cycling shoes, and working with a footwear specialist is the best way to ensure the best fit.
-If you’re in the market for a great pair of cycling shoes, stop by the cycling shop and try some on.
-We have a great selection and guarantee you’ll get the right fit.
+We know it's always tempting to look for the best deals.
+But don't be fooled by inexpensive mail-order "deals."
+Remember, fit and cleat placement is critical in cycling shoes.
+Working with a footwear specialist is the best way to ensure the best fit.
+So, stop by the cycling shop and try some on.
+We have a great selection and guarantee you'll get the right fit.

 Comments from Our Customers